Kazunari Ninomiya: Film

 Part one of the live-action adaptation of the manga Gantz, which starred Ninomiya and Kenichi Matsuyama, was released on January 20, 2011 in the United States and on January 29, 2011 in Japan.
 Ninomiya starred as Kei Kurono, a young man who is hit by a subway train and becomes part of a semi-posthumous "game" with other deceased people.
 Part two of Gantz, titled Gantz: Perfect Answer, hit theaters in Japan on April 23, 2011.

 In 2013, Ninomiya played the lead role in the film adaptation of Keigo Higashino's novel Platina Data, [Platinum Data (プラチナデータ)].
 Ninomiya's 2008 drama series Ryūsei no Kizuna [Meteor Bonds (流星の絆)] was also based on a novel by Higashino.

 In the 17th issue of Weekly Shounen Jump magazine, it was revealed that Ninomiya would be the voice of Koro-sensei in the 2015 live-action film adaptation of Assassination Classroom.

 On 5 March 2016, Ninomiya won the 39th Japanese Academy Award for Best Actor, for his performance in Living with My Mother (Haha to Kuraseba), succeeding fellow Johnny & Associates colleague Okada Junichi.

 The movie Tang, based on the novel "A robot in the garden" by Deborah Install, in which he plays a failed man abandoned by his wife, who finds an amnesiac stray robot in their garden, was released in theaters around Japan on August 11, 2022.
 A few days later, it was revealed that Ninomiya played also the role of Tang the robot, after he suggested to the producer, who had been testing with both children and adults for creating its movements without results, that he should also play him as a mirror of his own acting.
 Tang was made by CG animators using motion capture.

+Ninomiya was invited to the 2025 Cannes Film Festival as part of the cast of the movie "Exit 8", which was included as a non-competition feature for the midnight screening on May 19, 2025.
+The film is based on the viral game of the same name created by Kotake Create.
+Ninomiya plays a man who is trapped in subway corridor with a seemingly endless loop, who has to look out for any anomalies to get out Exit 8.

 Other ventures

+Sports

+Ninomiya was chosen as a special supporter for the Kobe 2024 World Para Athletics Championships.
+The event was May 17 to 25.

+Ninomiya pitched the first ball for the Chiba Lotte vs Tohoku Rakuten game in Tokyo Dome on July 31, 2025.